volcengine/verl/recipe/collabllm/README.md

 This repository implements [CollabLLM](https://arxiv.org/pdf/2502.00640) (ICML 2025) using the Verl framework.
 For the original implementation, see the [CollabLLM repository](https://github.com/Wuyxin/collabllm).

+CollabLLM is a method for training language models to collaborate effectively in multi-turn conversations.
+This implementation adapts the original imlpementation to work with the Verl training framework.

 ## Quick Start

 ### 1. Prepare Your Dataset